ghas-lab-templates/exercises/module-1.md

 - How do dependency relationships (dependencies vs. dependents) impact project maintenance and scalability?
 - What tools or practices can be used to ensure dependency graphs remain accurate and up-to-date?

 ### Lab 3 - Dependency Submission API

 #### Objective
-In this Lab we'll learn how to use the Dependency Submission Action to correctly populate the dependency graph.
+In this lab, we'll learn how to use the Dependency Submission Action to correctly populate the dependency graph.

 #### Steps
-1. Navigate to the `moshi` repository in your GitHub Organization
+1. Navigate to the `moshi` repository in your GitHub Organization.
-2. Notice the dependency graph only shows 3 dependencies.
-This is unusual for a project of its size.
-This happens because the repository uses Gradle for its build process, and Gradle resolves dependencies dynamically during build time.
+2. Notice that the dependency graph only shows 3 dependencies.
+This is unusual for a project of its size because the repository uses Gradle for its build process and Gradle resolves dependencies dynamically during build time.
 3. Add the Dependency Submission Action.
 Fortunately, Gradle provides a GitHub Action that can generate and submit a dependency graph for Gradle projects.
   a.
-Navigate to the `.github/workflows` directory in your repository and create the `dependency-submission.yml` file
+Navigate to the `.github/workflows` directory in your repository and create the `dependency-submission.yml` file.
   b.
 Copy and paste the following workflow into the file:

 ``` yaml